 Again, thank you for your bipartisan support and strong spirit of collaboration between this committee and our Department.
-I particularly appreciate Chairwoman Granger's initiative, providing the Department with the spending flexibility needed to spend taxpayer dollars wisely due to passage of the omnibus five months into the fiscal year.

 The 2018 National Defense Strategy's three primary lines of effort-building a more lethal force, strengthening traditional alliances while building new partnerships, and reforming the Department's business practices for performance and affordability-will restore our competitive military advantage, ensuring we are prepared to fight across the full spectrum of combat now and into the future.